UniversalDependencies/docs/index.md

 [Introduction to Universal Dependencies](introduction.html)

-This is the online documentation and example bank for Universal Dependencies.
+This is the online documentation and example bank for Universal Dependencies, version 1 (2014-10-01).
-**Please note that these guidlines are currently under revision and should not be considered final.**
-Our goal is to have a stable version 1 release by 2014-10-01.

 <!--
      The following <div> is the top-level element for the index page